Klipper3d/klipper/docs/Eddy_Probe.md

 The second step in calibration is to correlate the sensor readings to the corresponding Z heights.
 Home the printer and navigate the toolhead so that the nozzle is near the center of the bed.
-Then run an `PROBE_EDDY_CURRENT_CALIBRATE CHIP=my_eddy_probe` command.
+Then run a `PROBE_EDDY_CURRENT_CALIBRATE CHIP=my_eddy_probe` command.
 Once the tool starts, follow the steps described at
 ["the paper test"](Bed_Level.md#the-paper-test) to determine the